The Story of Lalpila (Indian folktale): Sources

-Verrier Elwin collected the story from the Baiga, in Taliyapani, in Mandla district.
+According to Verrier Elwin, the story was sourced from the Baiga, in Taliyapani, in Mandla district.
+The tale was previously published in Elwin's book The Songs of the Forest, and sourced from a Baiga named Hothu, who told the tale "in a remote village of Bilaspur".
+In Hothu's tale, the prince's name is given as Lāl.
+However, Shyam Parmar republished the tale as Lal, stating that the story was the "Gondi version" of a Malwi story titled Kag-Udawanɪ, thus "identical" to other tales from North India.

 Summary

 A childless king with six wives goes hunting in the woods and finds an emaciated-looking woman named "Queen of the Forest" atop a tree.
 The king and his retinue inquire about her nature: is she a devata, a rakshasa, a bhut, a Pret or human, like them?
 The woman climbs down the tree and eats a meal.
 The king takes her back to his palace and marries her.
 The other six queens become jealous.
 The Queen of the Forest is heavy with child and the king gives her a bell to ring to summon him.
-The Queen of the Forest gives birth to a boy that is replaced by a stone by the other queens and thrown to the buffalloes to be trampled.
+The Queen of the Forest gives birth to a boy that is replaced by a stone by the other queens and thrown to the buffaloes to be trampled.
 The animals, however, suckle the child and the queens throw the boy in a goat-shed.
 A woman that grazes the goats finds the boy (which she identifies as "the Forest Queen son") and she and her husband adopt him.
 Years later, the boy, named Lal, commissions a wooden horse to be made.
 He takes the boy to the river where the six queens were bathing and orders the wooden horse to drink water.
 The six queens mock the boy's action and he retorts about a human woman giving birth to a stone.
 The six queens notice it is their rival's son and return in a stunned state to the palace.
 The king learns of this and orders the boy to be summoned to his presence.
 The boy Lal tells his story and asks for the Queen of the Forest to be brought to them for a test: the woman is to be place behind a very thick screen; if she is Lal's biological mother, her milk will flow from her breasts and enter Lal's mouth.
 So it happens; the king recognizes him as his son, reinstates Lal's mother and banishes the six queens.